See our Science Curriculum below at Bentley Wood for KS3, KS4 and KS5

 Science museum; Whipsnade Zoo and the Natural History Museum

 Key Stage 4 & 5 / Career Progression:

 The science course is specifically designed to build understanding and skills that leads into the new AQA Science GCSE and A Levels.
 Careers that directly link to Science are numerous, some of these include: medicine, nursing, optometry, dentistry, teaching and engineering.

 Examining Board: AQA

-All students at Bentley Wood study science.
-As a science specialist school, we enter all our students for at least Double Science, and the Science Department sets the highest expectations for all students.
-Based on prior achievement, aptitude and enthusiasm for science, students are allocated to one of two pathways below:
+All students at Bentley Wood study science and the Science Department sets the highest expectations for all students.
+Based on prior achievement, aptitude and dedication to scientific learning, students are allocated to one of two pathways below:

 All students have 6 periods of Science allocated per week.
 Science is not an options subject.

 A brief outline of what is required in both the Triple and Combined examination pathways is outlined below: